Learning Treatment Effects in Panels with General Intervention Patterns: Model and Algorithm

-The first step, \cref{eq:convex-program}, is a natural convex optimization formulation that we use to compute a `rough' estimate of the average treatment effects.
+To parse this estimator, note that the first step, \cref{eq:convex-program}, is a natural convex optimization formulation that we use to compute a `rough' estimate of the average treatment effects.
 The objective function's first term penalizes choices of $M$ and $\tau$ which differ from the observed $O$, and the second term seeks to penalize the rank of $M$ using the nuclear norm as a (convex) proxy.
-The tuning parameter $\lambda > 0$, which will be specified in our theoretical guarantees, encodes the relative weight of these two objectives.
+We will take the tuning parameter $\lambda$ to be $\lambda := \Theta(\sigma \sqrt{n} \log^{1.5}(n))$ throughout the paper.